VasuLab/rgfrosh/paper.md

 Fundamental research into combustion at extremely high-pressure conditions, such as for rocket engines or direct-fire supercritical CO~2~ power cycles [@kinney:2022], requires consideration of real gas effects in experimental measurements and model simulations.

+## State of the field

 A shock solver supporting real gas equations of state called RGFROSH was previously developed in FORTRAN by @davidson:1996; however, there existed a need for a modernized open-source version, as the original is not generally available nor would it be readily compatible with modern tools.
-Thus, the present `rgfrosh` was developed in Python as a solution that uses modern thermodynamic libraries to enable further research into high-pressure combustion.
+The extensive SDToolbox [@sdtoolbox] has functionality for computing the postshock state for a chemically frozen shock; however, SDToolbox only supports Cantera [@cantera] for thermodynamic properties and does not provide a convenient interface to obtain the full solution for a reflected shock for both the forward and inverse problems.
+Thus, the present `rgfrosh` was developed in Python as a solution that can utilize any modern thermodynamic library to solve for the full reflected shock solution for an arbitrary equation of state to enable further research into high-pressure combustion.

 # Features

-`rgfrosh` provides a simple interface for solving the reflected shock equations.
+`rgfrosh` provides a simple interface for solving the reflected shock equations, allowing the user to obtain the full solution with a single function call.
 Two models are provided - `IdealShock` for calorically perfect gases, and `FrozenShock` for arbitrary equations of state.
 The former is primarily included for comparison and validation purposes, while the latter is the primary focus of the package as it allows for accurate calculation of the reflected shock conditions for real gases.

 To remain as lightweight and extensible as possible, `rgfrosh` relies on external packages for the key thermodynamic functions required by the `FrozenShock` solver.
 The required interface is defined by the `ThermoInterface` protocol